10 Financial Literacy Questions to Test Your Knowledge

 • credit mix

-• new accounts
+• new accounts opened

 Credit scores above 690 are considered good, but experts suggest you aim for a score of 760.
-Your credit score influences whether you will be approved for new loans and what interest rate you will get.
+Your credit score influences whether you will be approved for new loans and what interest rate you will receive.
 You can improve your credit score by paying down debt, making on-time payments, and avoiding new accounts.

 How should you decide which debts to pay off first?